clementmw/flask-challenge/Readme.md

 5. Activate the virtual environment: `pipenv shell`.

-## Dependencies
-List any external libraries or tools that are required for the project to run successfully.

 ## Contribution Guidelines
 If you would like to contribute to the project, please follow these guidelines:
 - Fork the repository.